 Kevin: Yes, invite in speakers in for adult education to discuss the issue from multiple perspectives, psychological, social, and spiritual.

 Kevin: Instead of being powerless over alcohol, drugs, gambling etc. the sexual addict is powerless over lust.
 The same 12 steps of AA recovery apply quite well to sexual addiction but are also applied to the powerless and unmanageability in one’s life as it relates to sex.
-Sexual addiction is less recognized and understood by the medical community >and many debate whether it is a true addiction which is problematic for research, education treatment and prevention.
+Sexual addiction is less recognized and understood by the medical community and many debates whether it is a true addiction which is problematic for research, education treatment, and prevention.

 Gordon: You also serve as Adjunct Faculty in Pastoral Ministry for the Catholic Theological Union.
 What have been some of the most challenging questions that some of your students may have asked?